Muhayyuddin/VLAs/README.md

 # Vision–Language–Action (VLA) Models in Robotics

+This repository was developed alongside the paper **“Vision–Language–Action (VLA) Models in Robotics”** and provides a living catalog of:

+- **VLA Models**
-This repository collects key Vision–Language–Action (VLA) models, with details on their training data, robot platforms, summaries, and links to papers and project websites.
+  Key vision–language–action architectures, with publication year, core capabilities, training datasets, robot platforms, summary descriptions, and links to the original papers and project websites.

+- **Datasets**
+  Major benchmarks and large‑scale collections used to train and evaluate VLA systems, including QA/navigation corpora, manipulation demonstrations, and multimodal embodiment data.

+- **Simulators**
+  Widely adopted simulation platforms for generating VLA data—spanning photorealistic navigation, dexterous manipulation, multi‑robot coordination, and more—each linked to its official website.

+We aim to keep this list up to date as new VLA models, datasets, and simulation tools emerge.
+Contributions and pull requests adding recently published work or tooling are most welcome!

 ---